potato-fixers/quiz-whiz/Auth.md

-## Debug Repo Access (Deployed)
+## Debug Can't Push To Github From Ubuntu/EC2

-How to Authenticate Github In EC2 Instance
+### How to Authenticate Github In AWS EC2 Instance

 1. Edit the git config file
     - `vi ~/.gitconfig`